 C. Below Columns section, select Add from existing site columns

-D. On the other screen, select the column you want to add and select Add button.
-Now select Custom Columns or another group, which helps you in not scrolling through multiple number of columns
+D. On the other screen, select the column you want to add and select the Add button.
+Now select Custom Columns or another group, which helps you in not scrolling through multiple numbers of columns

 Main Usage of Site column and List columns